Anaclet12/Revenue-Performance-Analysis-with-Python/README.md

 # Revenue Performance Analysis with Python

 ## 1. Project Overview
-This project analyzes customer spending patterns across the company ProWidget Systems in the United Kingdom to identify cites with the highest and lowest spending levels.
+This project analyzes customer spending patterns for **ProWidget Systems** in the United Kingdom using a customer transactions dataset.
-It also aims to uncover potential underserved cities based on total revenue and spending behavior.
+The focus is on **city-level performance**: answering where revenue is concentrated, which cities generate the most and the least revenue, and which locations may be underserved relative to their potential.

 **Objective:**
 Understand where customers spend the most and explore opportunities for deeper insights into geographic and demographic spending trends.

 **Dataset Used:**
 - Customer transaction dataset filtered by:
-  - `city`
+  - `company_id` - unique identifier for each customer
-  - `address`
+  - `address` - customer address (raw text)
-  - `total_spend`
+  - `total_spend` - total amount spent by the customer

 ---

 ## 2. Problem Statement
-Our main business question:
+The initial business question from the board was:
 > **Which cities in the UK have the highest customer spending, and which are underserved compared to London?**

-Additional sub-questions:
+To answer this question, we explore several sub-question:
 - How does spending vary by city and region?
 - How concentrated is spending in London versus the rest of the UK?
 - What strategies could help better serve low-spending areas?